 Both Faith-Based and Spiritual Counseling Involve:

 A Thorough Assessment

 Addiction is harmful to all forms of your health: physical, emotional, mental, and spiritual.
-In treatment and recovery, practicing mindfulness will help you decrease stress and reestablish a spiritual foundation—whether it’s based on faith or not.
-To help you get in the habit of practicing mindfulness, the counselors work closely with the detox medical staff, the facility’s pastors and your therapists.
+In treatment and recovery, practicing mindfulness will help you decrease stress and reestablish a spiritual foundation—whether based on faith or not.
+To help you get in the habit of practicing mindfulness, the counselors work closely with the detox medical staff, the facility’s pastors, and your therapists.
 These collaborative treatment efforts will help you better understand the negative thoughts, feelings, and behaviors connected to your addiction— as well as how to navigate them to maintain sobriety once treatment has ended.